Meet the team

 Full team - Sampled Red List Index for plants

-Sara Albuquerque, Elina Aletrari, Kei Andrews, Guy Atchison, Elisabeth Baloch, Barbara Barlozzini, Alex Bell, Raffaele Boccardo, Alice Brunazzi, Julia Carretero, Marco Celesti, Helen Chadburn, Edoardo Cianfoni, Chris Cockel, Vanessa Coldwell, Benedetta Concetti, Sara Contu, Vicki Crook, Farida Danmeri, Anna Dennis, Aisling Devine, Philippa Dyson, Poppy Fraser, Lauren Gardiner, Nadia Ghanim, Hannah Greene, Alice Groom, Ruth Harker, Della Hopkins, Suzanne Jenkins, Helen Lockwood, Christine Loftus, Debora Lombrici, Lucia Lopez, Patricia Malcolm-Tompkins, Cliodhna McCartney, Kirsty McGregor, Laura Moreno, Keara Nazar, Mireya Quiton, Florence Romand-Monnier, Rosalind Salter, Will Saunders, Robert Segrott, Hannah Thacker, Leighton Thomas, Sarah Tingvoll, Barbara Turpin, Gemma Watkinson and Katerina Wojtaszekova.
+Sara Albuquerque, Elina Aletrari, Kei Andrews, Guy Atchison, Elisabeth Baloch, Barbara Barlozzini, Alex Bell, Raffaele Boccardo, Alice Brunazzi, Julia Carretero, Marco Celesti, Helen Chadburn, Edoardo Cianfoni, Chris Cockel, Vanessa Coldwell, Benedetta Concetti, Sara Contu, Vicki Crook, Farida Danmeri, Anna Dennis, Aisling Devine, Philippa Dyson, Poppy Fraser, Lauren Gardiner, Nadia Ghanim, Hannah Greene, Janine Griffiths, Alice Groom, Ruth Harker, Della Hopkins, Suzanne Jenkins, Helen Lockwood, Maiko Lutz, Christine Loftus, Debora Lombrici, Lucia Lopez, James Lyon, Patricia Malcolm-Tompkins, Cliodhna McCartney, Kirsty McGregor, Laura Moreno, Lynda Murray, Keara Nazar, Emily Power, Mireya Quiton, Florence Romand-Monnier, Rosalind Salter, Will Saunders, Robert Segrott, Hannah Thacker, Leighton Thomas, Sarah Tingvoll, Barbara Turpin, Gemma Watkinson and Katerina Wojtaszekova.

 We'd like to extend a special thanks to the following colleagues without whom this project would not have been so successful: